 Why Your Fish Is Jumping Out Of Their Tank

-There are a 4 main causes as well as solutions to these causes, let's look at each in more detail;
+There are a 4 main causes as well as solutions to why do fish jump out of tanks, let's look at each in more detail;

 1. Not Enough Oxygen